ravishanker-muniasamy/Repo/SQL Projects/Chess Game in SQL/ReadMe.txt

 The recent International Chess Olympiad held at Chennai triggered a thought in me to build the game using SQL.
 It was little challenging and interesting to spend couple of days to complete this project.
 I have uploaded source code of this project to GITHUB for others to look into and provide feedback.

+Before Playing the game:
+You need to create ChessDB as a blank new database in your MS SQL Server and then, create all the objects given in this project like Table creation and Stored Procedure creations.
+Refer How to Deploy.txt file for more details

 How to Play the Game:
 =====================
 Open the 'Play Chess Game' File and find the Sample stored procedure command given to execute to play the game.